-Sarah Wild is an award-winning science journalist.
-She studied physics, electronics and English literature at Rhodes University in an effort to make herself unemployable.
-It didn’t work, so she is currency reading for an MSc in bioethics and health law to see if she can truly study herself out of the job market.
+In a previous life, I studied physics, electronics and English literature at Rhodes University in an effort to make myself unemployable.
+It didn’t work, so I’m currently reading for an MSc in bioethics and health law to see if I can truly study myself out of the job market.

-Wild has written for AfricaCheck, Nature, the Guardian, the Atlantic, City Press, the Financial Mail, Research Africa, Business Day, Undark Magazine, ITWeb, Independent Newspaper titles, and the Mail & Guardian, among others.
+My work has appeared in AfricaCheck, Nature, Quartz, New Scientist, the Guardian, the Atlantic, Research Africa, Business Day, Undark Magazine, and the Mail & Guardian, among others.